ncatlab/nlab-content/pages/1602.md

     [Anom_{\hat j_B}] \in H^1(Conf, U(1))
   $$

-  is **the anomaly** of the system of higher electromagnetism couple to electic and magnetic charge;
+  is **the anomaly** of the system of higher electromagnetism coupled to electric and magnetic charge;

 * its [[curvature]] 2-form